As Biden plans to lift Title 42, Democrats want details on how he'll address influx

 The Trump-era public health order was put in place in early 2020 and prevented migrants and asylum-seekers from crossing the border into the U.S. due to the COVID-19 pandemic.
 On April 1, the Centers for Disease Control said the measure was no longer necessary from a public health standpoint.

-Now, more centrist Democrats like Sen. Chris Coons, D-Pa., and Sen. Gary Peters, D-Mich., who are often vocal supporters of the president's agenda, are expressing reservations about lifting the policy.
+Now, more centrist Democrats like Sen. Chris Coons, D-Del., and Sen. Gary Peters, D-Mich., who are often vocal supporters of the president's agenda, are expressing reservations about lifting the policy.

 "In the region where I'm from, we're seeing infections rise.
 I think Philadelphia, for example, just returned to a mask mandate.
 So my hope is that that will be reconsidered appropriately," Coons said on CBS's Face the Nation on Sunday, referring to Title 42 getting lifted.